a00908270/masterthesis/thesis.md

 ### Decision

-Taking into account the community size, the feature-richness and the out-of-the-box support by the major players Amazon AWS, Microsoft Azure and Google Cloud Engine, Kubernetes is the selected technology for the presented execution stack.
+Taking into account the community size, the feature-richness and the out-of-the-box support by the major players Amazon AWS, Microsoft Azure and Google Cloud Engine, Kubernetes is the selected technology for ConbexNN.

 ## Machine Learning